anpham6/squared/README.md

 ```
 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build into a single entity with combined shared resources.

 Library files are in the /dist folder.
-A minimum of *three* files are required to run squared.
+A minimum of *two* files are required to run squared.

 1. squared
 2. squared-base